 Internet Companies: Confusing Consumers for Profit Google's Apps for Education contracts with schools suffer from gaping student privacy protection loopholes.
 School Administrators signed a contract that does NOT protect their students from data collection for the ultimate purposes of monetization as Google represents.
 Student Privacy Pledge requires Google to not collect and use student information for profit.
 However, most people don't know that Google's Apps for Education's contracts only agree to not advertise to students on Google's “core” education products like Gmail, Docs, Drive, etc., but the contracts exclude many Google student-popular products like YouTube, Maps, Android, Play, Google+, Chrome, etc. that students clearly could need or demand in their Google Apps for Education experience.
 This is a classic case of deceptive exceptions becoming the real rule.

-2014 The big biz of spying on little kids
+big biz of spying on little kids

 Intimate information about school children is in the hands of private companies — where it is highly vulnerable to being shared, sold or mined for profit.